A Living GUIDE FOR ASIAN AMERICANS WHO USE psychedelics.

 𓋼 You may begin by first gauging what their existing religious, cultural or personal beliefs and values are regarding mental health and substance use.
 You may find that you share certain beliefs and values.
 Validating these may help generate compassion for their lived experiences and give you more insight into why you engage with these substances yourself.
 You may also offer gratitude for how they have helped shape your perspective.

-𓋼 You can engage them in an informative discussion on the legacy of colonialism and how it has shaped society’s perceptions of psychedelic use.
-You may also help cultivate compassion surrounding drug use by discussing with them the history and impact of the War on Drugs today.
-You can learn more through organizations such as the Drug Policy Alliance.
+𓋼 You can engage them in an informative discussion on the legacy of colonialism and how it has shaped society’s perceptions of psychedelic and other drug use.
+You may also help cultivate compassion surrounding drug use by discussing with them the history and impact of the War on Drugs.
+You can learn more through organizations such as Drug Policy Alliance and Students for Sensible Drug Policy.

 𓋼 The psychedelic space is brimming with misconceptions.
-Address any myths they may have by sharing with them resources and articles on psychedelics you think may help to inform them on current research and the movement at large.
+Address any myths they may have by sharing with them resources and articles on psychedelics you think may help to inform them about the history of psychedelic use, current research and the movement at large.
 You can find more resources and information on our Resources page.

-𓍊 History of the use of psychedelics in indigenous communities, and the multiple waves of the psychedelic renaissance.
-The mainstream narrative of psychedelics accentuates knowledge derived from a white-dominant medical framework, disregarding centuries old relationships indigenous communities have had with plant-based psychedelic medicines (Chacruna).
+𓍊 History of the use of psychedelics in Indigenous communities, and the multiple waves of the psychedelic movement.
+The mainstream narrative of psychedelics accentuates knowledge derived from a white-dominant medical framework, disregarding centuries old relationships indigenous communities have had with plant-based psychedelic medicines (Chacruna Institute).
 We honor and are indebted to the continued resilience of the Indigenous peoples who steward these medicines in the face of violent colonization and oppression.
+Learn more through organizations like Chacruna Institute for Psychedelic Plant Medicines, which advocates for Indigenous reciprocity in the psychedelic community by protecting sacred plants and cultural traditions.

 Coming out as a psychedelic user.